eokwaro/Predicting-calories-burned/README.md

 pickle

 **Project Objective**
-To build a Linear Regression model that accurately predicts the calories burned during a gym session based on client input.
+To build a Random Forest Regressor model that accurately predicts the calories burned during a gym session based on client input.

+**Evaluation Metric**
+The model's performance was evaluated using Root Mean Squared Error (RMSE), resulting in a value of 65.32 calories.
+This indicates that, on average, the model's predictions deviate from the actual calorie burn by approximately 65.32 calories, which represents a relative error of 7.23% compared to the mean actual calorie burn.

 Project Demo Link - [Click Here](https://calorypredictor.streamlit.app/)